naumenko-sa/cre/README.md

 # cre
-An excel report generator and accompanying scripts to process WES for clinical research in Mendelian diseases.
+Excel variant report generator and scripts to process WES data (cram/bam/fastq -> variant calls -> annotated variant calls -> prioritized variants -> excel report).
 Uses results from [bcbio variant2](https://bcbio-nextgen.readthedocs.io/en/latest/contents/pipelines.html#germline-variant-calling) germline variant calling pipeline.

-#-1.
-TODO
-* do all additional annotations with vcfanno
-* no need in gemini db - now bcbio makes all gemini annotations with vcfanno

-# 0. Prerequisites and credits
+# 0. Prerequisites

-## 0.1 Prerequisites
-* Install **Bcbio** (HPC or server) and add it to the PATH. bcbio installs many other useful tools through bionconda.
+## a * Install **Bcbio** (HPC or server) and add it to PATH. bcbio installs many other useful tools and datasets through bioconda and cloudbiolinux.
 * Clone **cre** to ~/cre and add it to the PATH (HPC).
 * Install R and packages: stringr,data.table,plyr (HPC or laptop, if you'd like to use it for the report generation).
 * Install OMIM (HPC or laptop).